MERGHOOB/DWDM/README.md

 mk_svm.py:
 it is file which uses paragraph vectors in svm to predict test vector reading from train_vector.txt and this svm is trained using train_vector.txt .

-PRJECTREPORT IS PRESENT AT GOOGLE DRIVE: https://drive.google.com/folderview?id=0B1kIdwong5MzR0djVHdjREZvNGs&usp=sharing
+PROJECT REPORT IS PRESENT AT GOOGLE DRIVE:

+https://drive.google.com/folderview?id=0B1kIdwong5MzR0djVHdjREZvNGs&usp=sharing